 Professionals certified at the BCaBA level may not provide behavior-analytic services without the supervision of a BCBA.
 BCaBAs may supervise the work of Registered Behavior Technician® (RBT®) certificants.
 They may also function in the role of an RBT.
-As of January 1, 2025, certificants may hold only one BACB certification at a time.
-Once a higher-level certification has been obtained, the lower-level certification will expire either in 90 days or at the expiration date of the lower-level certification, whichever occurs first.
+Certificants may hold only one BACB certification at a time.
+When a certificant obtains a higher-level certification, their lower-level certification will expire after 180 days.
+If the lower-level certification expires during this 180-day period and the certificant wishes to renew or recertify while they are waiting for their new certification to be recognized by relevant stakeholders, they may submit a renewal or recertification application to maintain their lower-level certification throughout the 180-day period.